ParAlg/UFOTree/README.md

 ### Minimum Example

-To get started run the shell script:
+To get started run the shell script as follows from the project root directory:

 ```bash
 scripts/mini_experiments.sh